-The responsibility for allocating faculty resources resides with the Dean of the FAS, who chairs the Faculty Resource Committee (FRC), which includes the Deans of the Graduate School, Yale College, and the School of Engineering & Applied Science, as well as the chairs of the area advisory committees and several FAS faculty members.
-The FRC reviews requests from departments and programs for ladder faculty resources and searches and recommends approved searches to the Dean.
-The Office of the Dean of the FAS monitors the search and appointment process by which faculty positions in FAS departments and programs are filled, from advertisement to final approval of the successful candidate.
+The responsibility for allocating faculty resources within the FAS resides with the Dean of the FAS, who chairs the Faculty Resource Committee (FRC), which includes the Deans of the Graduate School, Yale College, and the School of Engineering & Applied Science, as well as the FAS divisional deans, area advisory committee chairs, and several FAS faculty members.
+The FRC reviews requests from departments and programs for ladder faculty resources and searches and recommends approved searches to the FAS Dean.
+The FAS Dean's Office monitors the search and appointment process by which faculty positions in FAS departments and programs are filled, from advertisement to final approval of the successful candidate.

-The FRC's counterpart in the area of non-ladder teaching in the FAS is the Teaching Resource Advisory Committee (TRAC), which advises the Dean of the FAS on non-ladder faculty appointments.
-TRAC includes the Associate Deans of the FAS (one of whom serves as chair), the Deans from Yale College and the Graduate School, and other deans and directors.
-When warranted, the committee can expand to include the Dean of the FAS and other members of the Dean's office
+The FRC's counterpart in the area of instructional non-ladder faculty in the FAS is the Teaching Resource Advisory Committee (TRAC), which advises the Dean of the FAS on such appointments.
+TRAC includes the Associate Deans of the FAS (one of whom serves as chair), relevant deans from Yale College and the Graduate School, and other deans and directors.
+When warranted, the committee can expand to include the Dean of the FAS and other members of the Dean's office.